Project: Kirknewton Solar and BESS Farm

 About the project

-- Kirknewton Solar & BESS Farm will comprise approximately c83,000 individual solar panels which will sit approximately 2.5ft off the ground, facing south, at an angle of up to 20%, and a Battery and Energy Storage System (BESS) with a capacity of 9MW.
+- Kirknewton Solar & BESS Farm will comprise approximately c83,000 individual solar panels which will sit approximately 2.5ft off the ground, facing south, at an angle of up to 20 degrees, and a Battery and Energy Storage System (BESS) with a capacity of 9MW.

 - The development will supply power directly into the grid via connection at Currie substation, with an export capacity of up to 40MW.